-Chapter 7 Bankruptcy
+Is Chapter 7 Bankruptcy Right For You?

 The need for debt relief sometimes cannot be avoided.
 You should not be ashamed of asking for this help.
 If you have financial problems, you aren’t alone.
-Literally millions of debtors file for bankruptcy each year, mostly under Chapter 7.
+Literally, millions of debtors file for bankruptcy each year, mostly under Chapter 7.
 A decline in the general economy or a business segment of our economy can bring a person or business down.
 Illnesses can bring surprise personal expenses that simply cannot be met.
 The statistics are overwhelming that many startup small businesses fail in the early years of their existence.
-Whatever the cause of your problems, bankruptcy filing can bring you the timely debt relief you need.
+Whatever the cause of your problems, a bankruptcy filing can bring you the timely debt relief you need.

 Chapter 7 of the U.S. Bankruptcy Code is frequently called a liquidation proceeding, where you give up all of your nonexempt property in exchange for the elimination of all of your unsecured debt.
-You get to keep your exempt property, including, usually, your house and car.
+You get to keep your exempt property, which may include your house and car.
 Our job as your bankruptcy attorneys is to optimize the application of your exemptions so your necessary property, including household goods, clothing, earnings, insurance benefits, retirement plans, cash, savings and other properties are kept.

 For individual consumers to qualify for a Chapter 7, you must show your income is no greater than a “median income” threshold (we do the calculations for you), such that you do not have disposable income that could be used to pay off your debt by making extended installment payments in a Chapter 13 proceeding.
 Before your petition is filed, you must first attend, in person or online, a credit education course.
 About 30 days after your petition is filed, you must appear with your bankruptcy attorney at a creditors’ meeting supervised by a Trustee assigned to your case.
-About 60 days after this meeting, if all goes well, all of your unsecured debt will be discharged.
-The “fresh start”.
+About 60 days after this meeting, if all goes well, all of your unsecured debt will be discharged – the “fresh start.”
 However, you first will have had to attend a second class, a financial management class, prior to your final discharge.

 Bankruptcy is a legal proceeding to assure both debt relief and equal treatment for unsecured creditors.
 Such legal protection avoids the race to the courthouse where the first and the fastest gets the most.
 Bankruptcy filings under the U.S. Bankruptcy Code are supervised by the U.S. Trustee’s Office and the U.S. Bankruptcy Court, part of the federal court system.
 The U.S. bankruptcy laws are administered by the U.S. Trustee system, which is part of the Department of Justice.
 In limited circumstances, insolvency proceedings can be brought under state law, such as a business Assignment for the Benefit of Creditors (“ABC” proceeding).
 However, most often petitions are brought under the U.S. Bankruptcy Code, usually under Chapter 7.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the U.S. Bankruptcy Code.